Bloodmoon (1990 film): Production

 The film was shot on the Gold Coast, Brisbane, and the Warner-Roadshow Studios.
-Many of the school shots are from the grounds at Marist College Ashgrove, and the dance scene was filmed at Mount Saint Michaels with local students (eg Michael Cuddihy and Michael McMullen) used as extras.
+Many of the school shots are from the grounds at Marist College Ashgrove, and the dance scene was filmed at Mount Saint Michaels, with local students used as extras.
 The production uses a pre-1990s Queensland Police Force uniform for the local officer, having the shoulder patch and rank chevrons on the sleeve; the police vehicle having the standard plain sticker with police wording on the front doors.
 The officer has the 'sergeant first class' insignia.

-The title song Bloodmoon was set to music by Brian May, lyrics by Hunt Downs, and sung by Vice.
+The title song Bloodmoon was set to music by Brian May, with lyrics by Hunt Downs, and sung by Vice.

-Amor, MacKenzie, and Moll starred together in the 1990 Australian horror movie, Dead Sleep.
-This also included Cronnin who was billed as in that movie as Craig Cronin.
+The film was one of three low budget films produced as part of Village Roadshow’s 'The Silver Series', which also included thriller Dead Sleep (starring American actress, Linda Blair) and action film Hurricane Smith.
+The Silver Series reflected a departure from stereotypical Australian films of the past.
+The intention was to appeal to a new international market, based on the drawcard that films could be produced in Australia at a significantly lower cost than in the USA.

 Release

 In Australia, the film was released with a "fright break" towards the end where the audience had a chance to walk out and claim a refund.

+It was later featured in 2008 documentary film Not Quite Hollywood: The Wild, Untold Story of Ozploitation!.